 Recognizing the importance of health care to our veterans, the Arizona ALA also provides two health care scholarships.
 They also award a $1,000 scholarship for political science or public programs education.
 Local units, at their discretion, also provide scholarships to meet the needs of their local communities and veterans.

-Oro Valley’s Unit 133 holds an annual Family Day for the 1-285th Arizona Army National Guard unit.
+79 volunteers from the Oro Valley’s American Legion Family Post 132 supported their annual Family Day for the 1-285th Arizona Army National Guard unit.

 View American Legion Auxiliary Units in Arizona in a full screen map